 From what I understand, there was no "before the Big Bang."
 It was the beginning in the truest sense.
 If I told you what was before the Big Bang, you would want to know what was before that and before that.
 Your mind would play tricks.

 In the beginning, there was only energy.
 Matter is frozen energy!
 The Big Bang created hydrogen, helium & lithium.
-The remaining elements were created inside stars and by supernovas.
+The remaining elements are created inside stars and by supernovas.
 Why did energy freeze?
 Because the universe expanded and cooled.
-Space expanded, and the same amount of energy occupied more space.
+Space expanded, and the same amount of energy had to occupy more space.

 41 ASTRONOMY & DINOSAURS